 Business Leader of Decathlon Belgium

 It’s 2030, I’m leaving my home to go to a Decathlon-labeled collection point to bring back a hockey stick that I broke last night in a game with my friends at Parc la Fontaine.
-Lead by an advisor who asks me a few questions about the circumstances in which the sticks broke, while being sympathetic to the fact my game was not too impacted.
+I am led by an advisor who asks me a few questions about the circumstances in which the sticks broke, while being sympathetic to the fact my game was not too impacted.
 The first reflex is to consider repair via the 3D printer available on site, unfortunately it is very broken and he offers me another solution.
-He consults my Decathlon member account and thanks to my player profile and my purchase history … a proposal for a new hockey stick, customized on site.
+He consults my Decathlon member account and thanks to my player profile and my purchase history … a proposal for a new hockey stick, customised on site.
 He informs me that my old stick will be oriented in a reconditioning circuit for a different use.
 He finishes by telling me that most of the broken sticks are recycled into garden furniture.